 As we mentioned earlier, there are no true “cures” for a hangover, but these remedies can alleviate some of your more uncomfortable symptoms.
 Ultimately, as Health.com puts it, “the only surefire treatment for a hangover is time.”

 Fortunately, as Dr. Charles Cutler, M.D., tells Health, “The body’s got an amazing capacity to heal on its own.”
 One of the ways that you can help get over your symptoms is to sleep them off… if possible.

 Alcohol can throw off your sleep cycle, and sleep deprivation is no joke.
 The effects of not getting enough shut-eye include feeling groggy or restless, and maybe even experiencing physical discomfort.
 So if you can hit the “snooze” button on New Year’s Day in order to make sure that you’re getting at least seven hours of sleep, what’s stopping you?

-Do have any unique hangover cures that you think other readers would like to know?
-Enrollment Specialists would love to hear from you!
-Do you have any tried-and-true health tips that work for you every holiday season?
+Do have any unique hangover cures that you think our community of wellness watchers would like to know?
+Do you have any tried-and-true health tips that just seem to work for you every holiday season?
+The Enrollment Specialists would love to hear from you.
 Let us know your tips and tricks over on Facebook.